angelaccenture/foundation-kit/README.md

 Additional Features:
 1. RTL Support
 2. Enhanced Advanced Tabs, New Advanced Carousel, New Adanced Accordion
-3. IP - Core Blocks -- Teaser, Advanced-Text (maybe button, TBD)
+3. Block Template Support (to use template as page component - for layout and to lessen the use of custom blocks)
-4. IP - Full Template Support
+4. IP - Core Blocks -- Teaser, Advanced-Text (maybe button, TBD)
 5. IP - Enhanced Quick Edit (for layout mode)

 # Author Kit